rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 In the fullness of his sufficiency he will be in distress; the hand of everyone in misery will come against him. ^2022

-To fill his belly to the full, God will send his burning anger against him and rain it upon him into his body. ^2023
+To fill his belly to the full God will send his burning anger against him and rain it upon him into his body. ^2023

 He will flee from an iron weapon; a bronze arrow will strike him through. ^2024